Hospitality Venue Inspections and Convictions

 Overcrowding and other fire safety offences pose serious risks to patrons and the danger is potentially fatal.
 Patrons have the right to full transparency of convictions and other information in order to make informed choices.

 Businesses can be fined up to $100,000 for a first overcrowding offence and up to $500,000 for subsequent violations.
 Provincial Courts determine the amount of the fine.

 Maximum allowable occupancy loads are set by Edmonton Fire Rescue Services and monitored by Edmonton Police Services, the Public Safety Compliance Team and Fire Safety Code Officers, during routine night patrol operational inspections.

 2018 Hospitality Fire Code Convictions

-- On July 17, 2018, Nyala Lounge (located at 98 Street and 108 Avenue), pleaded guilty to a charge of overcrowding and received a fine of $3000 to the company as well as a $2,000 fine to the owner, Mulugeta Tesfay
+- On July 17, 2018, Nyala Lounge pleaded guilty to a charge of overcrowding and received a $3,000 fine to the company as well as a $2,000 fine to the owner, Mulugeta Tesfay

 - The charges are related to an incident of overcrowding on March 5, 2017

 - On May 14, 2018, Hudsons on Whyte pleaded guilty to overcrowding and received a $7,000 fine

 - The charges are related to overcrowding during an inspection on an Oilers' playoff night on April 12, 2017